SkymouseStudios/skymse-jekyll/_drafts/a-walk-through-branding-skymouse.md

 In order to sell a product I need to know what product you need and every product is handcrafted, so I can't just say, "Here is the standard."

 We also wanted to grow  with our clients.
-For us, a website isn't just a one and done deal, it's a growing living thing th
+For us, a website isn't just a one and done deal, it's a growing _living_ thing.

 This is what I built for RESOURCE Commercial Real Estate